yosephdev/mastery-hub/README.md

 ## **Marketing Strategy**

 ### **Social Media Marketing**
 This Facebook page primarily aims to inform followers about new sessions, notify subscribers about offers and promotions, and place targeted advertisements.

 ![Facebook 1](docs/readme_images/image-50.png)

 ### **Newsletter Marketing**

- In the footer of the website is a [Mailchimp](https://mailchimp.com/?currency=EUR) newsletter in the footer which is used to send emails to subscribers about the latest products, promotions and discounts.
+In the footer of the website is a [Mailchimp](https://mailchimp.com/?currency=EUR) newsletter in the footer which is used to send emails to subscribers about the latest products, promotions, and discounts.

 ![Newsletter Email](docs/readme_images/image-51.png)